How Many Porters Do You Need for a Kilimanjaro Trek?

 • Gear needs (rentals available)

-• Accommodation and timing preferences
+• Accommodation and timing preference

 Safety First